alottabits/boardfarm-bdd/docs/Intervention Points Analysis.md

    - **Containerized**: Uses regular filesystem (no FLASH constraints)
    - **Impact**: Cannot validate FLASH wear leveling, bad block handling, or FLASH-specific error recovery

-**Note**: URL download handling is handled natively by sysupgrade - no wrapper needed.
+**Note**: URL download handling is handled natively by PrplOS `/sbin/sysupgrade` - no wrapper script is used or needed.

 ## Containerized Setup Limitations - What Is NOT Tested